Soliera/Sonic2-Super-Consistency/README.md

 Feel free to edit, and repackage as you please.
 Just make sure to credit me if you are using my sprites.

 ### Contact
-If you have any questions feel free to ask me Discord.
+If you have any questions feel free to ask me on Discord.
 You sould be able to find me in the Retro Engine modding server.